Second OWI Offense Madison Lawyer

-IIDs are not free and someone will have to pay the price.
+How much will it cost?
 Wisconsin will charge at least $1000 for a year of service per vehicle.
-Having an ignition interlock device installed is not only a requirement for you to apply for an occupational license after a conviction but can also be a requiprement for you to be allowed to serve a sentence in Huber, depending on your country.
+Having an ignition interlock device installed is not only a requirement for you to apply for an occupational license after a conviction, but can also be a requirement for you to be allowed to serve a sentence in Huber.

 Your prohibited alcohol concentration after your second offense goes down.

-The legal limit in Wisconsin is .08%; however if you have an ignition interlock device installed on your vehicle then your limit is lowered to .02% For most people, this means one drink or less.
+The legal limit in Wisconsin is .08%, but if you have an ignition interlock device installed on your vehicle then your limit is lowered to .02% For most people, this means one drink or less.
 This basically puts an absolute sobriety order on your driving.
-One drink may be enough to put you over your legal limit.
+Even one drink may be enough to put you over your legal limit.

-If you go over the .02% limi, you can be charged with a criminal offense called Prohibited Alcohol Concentration as a third offense.
+If you go over the .02% limit, you can be charged with a criminal offense called Prohibited Alcohol Concentration as a third offense.
 It amounts to the same thing as being charged with drunk driving as a third offense and you are exposed to the same penalties.
-A quick snapshot of those penalties means if convicted you face up to one year in jail.
+If convicted, you face up to one year in jail.

 Experienced OWI Attorneys in Madison